bcgov/digital-trust-toolkit/docs/governance/pilots/tenure-branch/index.md

 ## 2.3.
 Trust Assurance and Certification

-TBD
+Development of digital technology is led by [British Columbia’s Digital Code of Practice](https://digital.gov.bc.ca/resources/digital-principles), applicable to all public service employees and contractors involved in and accountable for digital service delivery.

 ## 2.4.
 Governance Requirements

 ## 2.5.
 Business Requirements

 ## 2.5.1.
-Establishment of Connection
+Establishment of Connection - Anoncred Credential Format

 1. The Tenure and Resource Stewardship Branch (TRSB) MUST send an invitation to the other business entity via email to initiate the exchange of information.
 2. The receiving party MUST use the invitation in order to establish a secure connection.

 ## 2.5.2.
-Issuance of BC Petroleum & Natural Gas Title Credential
+Issuance of BC Petroleum & Natural Gas Title Credential  - Anoncred Credential Format

 Using the established connection, TRSB MUST issue a credential to the business entity.